-The unfortunate use of the one-shot oiler began a decdes long (and silly) debate on greasing from the top of the kingpin, using the passage drilled down the shaft.
+The unfortunate use of the one-shot oiler began a decades long (and silly) debate on greasing from the top of the kingpin, using the oil passage the MMC drilled down the shaft.
 Perhaps the issue with understanding how the original one-shot oiler CANNOT function as a greasing system arises out of the fact that most of us never see or study the kingpins carefully before they are installed, and then, after they are installed they are covered by their main springs and their dust covers preventing an easy visual analysis.
-However, even installed, a tape measure can tell you all you need to confirmthe elements.
+However, even installed, a tape measure can tell you all you need to confirm the elements you need know.
 (Or just a glance will do it if you understand where everything is.)

 HFS's system for greasing the kingpins was by filling

 the grease reservoir formed in the stub axle tube (the passage the kingpin

 is installed) in the space between the upper and lower bushes.
 The lower

 grease nipple is placed exactly at the reservoir and allows us to fill

 the reservoir with grease.
 When suspension goes up and down, the reservoir of grease

 travels up and down the kingpin.. greasing it and the bushes continually.

 This effect is enhanced with the addition of steering races aka bearing systems.
 The upper bush is never greased by this method but it does seem to mind..and rarely wears much.

 Now look at the diagram on the right.
 As you can see, the one shot oiler passage exits the kingpin (used up to 2002) above the stub axle and higher than the all-important reservoir.To confirm this, measure down from the top of the kingpin 5 inches and then ask yourself what grease up there can do that could possibly replenish the reservoir.
 So if you hope to use the old oil passage for grease instead of oil, it cannot help in any way unless you drill it further.